Pregnancy can be a time of joy, excitement, and anticipation, but most definitely it is a time of change.

 Weight gain puts increased stress on the spine and lower extremities and causes fluid retention that can compromise the space where nerves typically move freely.
 Both of these latter deficits, hormonal shifts and weight gain, contribute to a stress at the midline of the abdominal muscles called a diastasis recti.
 This separation, if not corrected, can lead to increased strain on the lower spine.

 Physical therapists can provide patient education, exercise instruction, and hands-on manual therapy to address each of these concerns.
 Education focuses on proper posture and positioning to ease the stress or strain on ligaments and joints.
 PTs are the experts at proper fit and use of maternal supports that allow women to remain comfortable in both activity and rest.
-Finally, a physical therapist can provide one-on-one, hands-on treatment to address joint and muscular dysfunction during all stages of pregnancy.
+Finally, a physical therapist can provide hands-on treatment to address joint and muscular dysfunction during all stages of pregnancy.

 Before and After Delivery